-To increase efficiency and impact, GIDRM opted for the Public Infrastructure Engineering Vulnerability Committee (PIEVC) Protocol.
+To increase efficiency and impact, GIDRM opted for Public Infrastructure Engineering Vulnerability Committee (PIEVC) Protocol.
 PIEVC is a tried and tested approach to assess critical infrastructure responses to the changing climate and accompanying risks.
-PIEVC is a scalable solution that can be tailored to varying needs and contexts.
-This leads to improved risk perception, thereby better protecting populations, critical infrastructure systems and development achievements.
-As such, the PIEVC Protocol serves as a valuable support mechanism towards risk-informed decision-making, planning and implementation processes.
+PIEVC is a scalable solution that can be tailored to varying needs and context.
+This leads to improved risk perception and its understanding, ultimately, better protecting populations, critical infrastructure systems and development achievements.
+As such, the PIEVC Protocol serves as a valuable support mechanism towards risk-informed decision-making, planning, and implementation processes.

-Climate risk assessments like the PIEVC Protocol are always a means to an end: strengthening resilience and safeguarding development gains.
+Climate risk assessments, like PIEVC Protocol, are always a means to an end: strengthening resilience and safeguarding development gains.
 Their findings must be integrated into planning and decision-making processes to be effective.